On generalized preconditioners for time-parallel parabolic optimal control: Conclusions

-Other interesting avenues for future work include the study of different time-discreti\sz{}ation methods -- especially if they can be written as \cref{eq:pd-track:anal:resc} or \cref{eq:pd-tc:anal:resc} since then, our theoretical results apply -- or improvements to ParaDiag for hyperbolic equations comparable to those in this paper.
-Different techniques have also been applied to solve the smaller systems in the inversion procedure for \textsc{ivp} ParaDiag more efficiently \cite{liuROMacceleratedParallelintimePreconditioner2020,heVankatypeMultigridSolver2022a}.
-Adapting these methods to optimi\sz{}ation ParaDiag could substantially improve performance.
-Lastly, a very interesting recent result \cite{kressnerImprovedParallelintimeIntegration2022} in the domain of \textsc{ivp} ParaDiag suggests using alpha-circulant approximations, but not as preconditioners.
+We lastly mention some alternatives to the preconditioners proposed in this paper that may be worthwhile to pursue.
+First, a very interesting recent result \cite{kressnerImprovedParallelintimeIntegration2022} in the domain of \textsc{ivp} ParaDiag suggests using alpha-circulant approximations, but not as preconditioners.
 Instead, it is noted that in the \textsc{ivp} situation, the exact system matrix is $\kronm P(\alpha)$ with $\alpha=0$ and its inversion is seen as an interpolation problem, with as data points several inversions with $\alpha_j\ne0$.
 Our terminal-cost preconditioner \cref{eq:pd-tc:new:Palpha} is not suitable for this, as it has $\kronm P(0)\ne\kronm A$.
 However, for the tracking preconditioner \cref{eq:pd-track:alpha:Palpha}, $\kronm P(0) = \kronm{\widehat A}$ does hold.
 As this text makes $\alpha\ne1$ feasible for tracking, we can use different $\alpha_j$ with magnitude $1$ as data points and \cite{kressnerImprovedParallelintimeIntegration2022}'s technique could now apply to tracking-type optimal-control ParaDiag.
+Second, for the terminal-cost case, alternative preconditioners (especially those that retain the $E$ block in \cref{eq:pd-tc:new:aao}) may improve on the convergence and scaling of our proposal in the regime with low $\widehat\sigma$ and high $\widehat\gamma$.